Website... this website

 Oklab and OKLCH were created by Björn Ottosson, to fix issue in the CIE LAB and LCH color spaces.
 That matters if you’re curious why there’s so many abbreviations: CIE LAB (or Lab), Oklab, OKLCH.
 Let’s not even touch the topic of varying capitalization…

-encoded color, in CSS syntax, looks like so
+coordinates.
+That’s why an OKLCH encoded color, in CSS syntax, looks like so

 oklch(65.39% 0.3 10.2)

-- the first value being
+- the first value being lightness (it’s polar coordinates, so imagine

-it’s moving on its vertical axis, often label
+it’s moving on its vertical axis, often label Z), the second chroma (a bit of an arbitrary

-P3, stays below 0.37 - that’s the radius from the cylinder’s center),
+value that, for sRGB and P3, stays below 0.37 - that’s the radius from the cylinder’s center),

-(this maps to the angle, often labeled as the theta angle - this one can be between
+the third hue (this maps to the angle, often labeled as the theta angle - this one can be between

 0 and 360, which covers the entire cylinder).